zicat/tributary/doc/user_guide.md

 sink.group_1.functionIdentity=print
 ```

+Note: server.port and source.s1.netty.port is not be used, channel.c1.dirs is existing and allowed to read and write.

-Given this application.properties, we can start tributary as follows:
+Given the application.properties, we can start tributary service as follows:

 ```shell
 $ bash bin/tributary.sh start